Skip to main content

 From marketing activity to booked work.

-SC follows the buyer from source to page to call or form to follow-up to booked result, then repairs the place where the path breaks.
+SC follows the buyer from source to page to call or form to follow-up to booked result, then builds a stronger handoff where demand is getting lost.

 01